Race prediction inputs

 Formula Core

-t2 = round ( t1 × ( d2 d1 ) p × (1+a100) ) pacekm = t2d2/1000
+t2 = round ( t1 × ( d2 d1 ) p × (1+a100) ) pace = t2target distance

-For example, a 25:00 5 km has t1 = 1500 and d1 = 5000.
-With a 10 km target, p = 1.06, and a = 0, the estimate is round(1500 x (10000 / 5000)^1.06), or about 52:07.
+With the default setup, a 25:00 5 km has t1 = 1500 and d1 = 5000.
+For a 10 km target with p = 1.06 and a = 0, the estimate is round(1500 x (10000 / 5000)^1.06), or about 52:07.

-Element Range or rule Effect
+Setting or rule Value Effect

 Worked Examples: